Revved up US demand for used cars sends prices soaring | Malay Mail

 Due to the shortage of new vehicles, there has been an influx of demand for used cars, he said.

-New government data yesterday showed US consumer prices surged seven percent last year, the biggest increase in nearly four decades, fuelled in large part by the dizzying 37.3 per cent jump in prices of used cars and trucks.
+New government data Wednesday showed US consumer prices surged seven per cent last year, the biggest increase in nearly four decades, fuelled in large part by the dizzying 37.3 per cent jump in prices of used cars and trucks.

 Given the struggles to get semiconductors from factories in Asia amid the pandemic that has limited new car inventories, rental companies have been hanging on to their fleets, cutting off the usual steady supply of vehicles for the used car market and pushing up prices.